 23.7.
-Daily Flight Reports (AO-02)
+Mobile Flight Report

-To ensure accurate flight information for admin purposes, daily flight activity, fuel usage, and aircrew expenses will be recorded for each aircraft under contract, using the Daily Flight Report (AO-02) form.
-If no revenue flights have been performed during the day, an AO-02 will still be completed which will have information on aircrew expenses (accommodation, rental vehicles, meals not supplied by Alberta Wildfire), and a written "No Fly" on the form.
+To ensure accurate flight information for admin purposes, daily flight activity, fuel usage, and aircrew expenses will be recorded for each aircraft under contract, using the Mobile Flight Report.
+If no revenue flights have been performed during the day, a Mobile Flight Report will still be completed which will have information on aircrew expenses (accommodation, rental vehicles, meals not supplied by Alberta Wildfire).